zun1uwu/monmon/README.md

 # monmon

-monmon runs in the background to notify you of cheap cryptocurrency rates.
+monmon runs in the background to provide price alerts for your desired cryptocurrency.
 It is recommended to add monmon to your start-up programs.

 ## How it works